Reinforz/twitter-oauth2-blog/README.md

 ```

 #### Checking if they work
-Let's see if they succesfully gets us the user.
+Let's see if they successfully gets us the user.
 After adding all the code in the `server\src\oauth2.ts` file it should look like this:
 ```ts
 import { CLIENT_URL } from "./config";
 import axios from "axios";